Shruti Choudhry

 Shruti Choudhry (born 3 October 1975) is an Indian politician from Haryana belonging to the Bharatiya Janata Party.
 Since October 2024, she has been serving as a Cabinet Minister in the Government of Haryana after being elected as a Member of the Legislative Assembly (MLA) from Tosham Assembly constituency.

 Choudhry is the granddaughter of the former Chief Minister of Haryana, Bansi Lal.
 From 2005 to 2024, she was a member of the Indian National Congress and represented Bhiwani-Mahendragarh (Lok Sabha constituency) in the Indian Parliament from 2009 to 2014.

 Early life

 Shruti Choudhry was born in New Delhi on 3 October 1975.
-Her parents were Surender Singh and Kiran Choudhry, both of whom had served as ministers in the government of Haryana.
-Her paternal grandfather was the former Chief minister of Haryana, Bansi Lal and her family is among the major Political families of Haryana.
-Her family belongs to the Jat community.
+Her parents are Ch.
+Surender Singh and Kiran Choudhry, both of whom served as ministers in the Government of Haryana.
+Surender Singh served as a member of both the Lok Sabha and the Rajya Sabha, while Kiran Choudhry served in the Haryana Legislative Assembly and was subsequently elected to the Rajya Sabha.

+Her paternal grandfather, Ch.
+Bansi Lal, served four times as the Chief Minister of Haryana, held office as the Defence Minister of India and founded the Haryana Vikas Party.
+Her maternal grandfather was Brigadier Atma Singh, a war veteran who raised the Indian Army's 17 Kumaon Regiment in 1968 and was described as its founding father.
+Her family is among the major political families of Haryana, with a significant contribution to the development of Haryana and the nation.

-Choudhry's early education was at the Convent of Jesus & Mary school and Delhi Public School, R K Puram, after which she studied in Oxford, England.
-She earned a B.A. from the University of Delhi and then a LL.B. from B. R. Ambedkar University in Agra.
-On 7 March 2003, she married Arunabh Choudhry, a lawyer.
+Shurti's early education was at the Convent of Jesus and Mary and Delhi Public School, R. K. Puram.
+She earned a B.A.
+(Honours) in Political Science from the University of Delhi; and LL.B. from B. R. Ambedkar University, Agra.
+On 7 March 2003, she married Arunabh Chowdhury, a senior advocate at the Supreme Court of India.